 200 OK.
 Otherwise, the load balancer will know to route the request to another instance.

 See our guide to running Metabase on AWS Elastic Beanstalk to see an example of setting up a load balancer to use the

 Architecting a data warehouse is beyond the scope of this article, but you should know that your queries in Metabase will only be as fast as your databases can return data.
 If you have questions that ask for a lot of data that takes your database a long time to retrieve, those query times will impact your experience, regardless of how fast Metabase is.

-Here are three ways you can improve data warehouse performance:
+Here are some ways you can improve data warehouse performance:

 - Structure your data in a way that anticipates the questions people will ask.
 Identify your usage patterns and store your data in a way that make its easy to return results for questions common in your organization.
 Compose ETLs to create new tables that bring together frequently queried data from multiple sources.